 Proposal 3: Agree the small correction on SBFD RACH configuration.

 Two RACH configuration options are specified for SBFD RA operation in TS 38.331 [12].
-A cell can configure only one RACH configuration option.
+A cell can configure only one SBFD RACH configuration option.
 This can be either: 1) A single RACH configuration that supports both non-SBFD RA operation and SBFD RA operation, or 2) A dual RACH configuration where a RACH configuration is used for non-SBFD RA operation and an additional RACH configuration is designated for SBFD RA operation, as specified in TS 38.331 [12].
-An SBFD aware UE that supports the RACH configuration option configured in the cell applies the corresponding RACH configuration.
+An SBFD aware UE that supports the SBFD RACH configuration option configured in the cell applies the corresponding RACH configuration.
 Otherwise, the SBFD aware UE applies the non-SBFD RA operation.

 Conclusion